-2. Post-core coursework taken elsewhere and applied to the major may not exceed the equivalent of two full courses.
+2. Post-core coursework taken outside the Oberlin Biology Department and applied to the major may not exceed the equivalent of two full courses.

-3. Private Readings, FYS, Colloquia, or Practicums do not count toward the major.
+3. Private Readings, FYS, Colloquia, and Practicums do not count toward the major.

 4. Students may not receive both academic credit and financial compensation for the same research work.

 5. Students must earn minimum grades of C- or P for all courses that apply toward the major.

 In Biology, the 300-level course designation signals a 200-level prerequisite.
 In 2014-15, the following Biology courses changed from 200-level to 300-level: BIOL 206 (Disease Ecology) changed to BIOL 308; BIOL 215 (Ornithology) changed to BIOL 309; BIOL 218 (Evolution) changed to BIOL 318; BIOL 227 (Plant Systematics) changed to BIOL 323 (lecture) and 324 (lab); BIOL 201 (Invertebrate Biology) changed to BIOL 320.

 Candidates for Honors in Biology enroll as seniors in BIOL 501 and 502, carry out a research project in consultation with a faculty committee, write and defend a thesis based on completed work, and give a required research seminar.
 Students interested in this program should initiate a discussion of research possibilities with any member of the staff during the junior year.
 Students are not accepted formally into the Honors Program until their proposed research is reviewed by the department at the beginning of their first semester of research, fall of their senior year.